Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Empirical Study

 \subsubsection{Fraction Subtraction Dataset}

 This dataset contains binary responses from 536 middle school students to 17 fraction subtraction items.
 Various versions of this dataset have been analyzed in the DCM literature \parencite{de_la_torre_higher-order_2004,delatorre_generalized_2011,tatsuoka_data_2002}.
-We adopted the same version used in \textcite{chen_statistical_2015} and \textcite{xu_identifying_2018}.
+We adopted the same version used in \textcite{chen_statistical_2015} and \textcite{xu_identifying_2018}, which is available on the \texttt{CDM} R package \parencite{robitzsch_cdm_2020}.
 The specification of attributes for the fraction subtraction dataset is presented by \textcite{de_la_torre_higher-order_2004} as follows: (A1) Convert a whole number to a fraction, (A2) Separate a whole number from a fraction, (A3) Simplify before subtracting, (A4) Find a common denominator, (A5) Borrow from the whole number part, (A6) Column borrow to subtract the second numerator from the first, (A7) Subtract numerators, and (A8) Reduce answers to the simplest form.
-Previous studies using this dataset to estimate the Q-matrix found that assigning eight attributes is too detailed for this assessment and adopted a smaller number of attributes \parencite[e.g., $K=3,4,5$;][]{chen_statistical_2015,xu_identifying_2018}.
+Previous studies using this dataset to estimate a Q-matrix found that assigning eight attributes is too detailed for this assessment and adopted a smaller number of attributes \parencite[e.g., $K=3,4,5$;][]{chen_statistical_2015,xu_identifying_2018}.
 Hence, we performed an exploratory estimation of the Q-matrix with $K=4$.
-Then, we compared our estimate with the Q-matrix estimated from the Gibbs sampler \parencite{chung_gibbs_2019} and the Q-matrix reported in \textcite{chen_statistical_2015}.
-The method developed by \textcite{chen_statistical_2015} utilizes the likelihood-based technique with regularization.
-We selected it for comparison because the Q-matrix reported in \textcite{chen_statistical_2015} was estimated with the same DINA model but using a different estimation method, namely the EM algorithm with regularization.
-The initial Q-matrices for the proposed method and the Gibbs sampler were randomly generated.
+Then, we compared our estimate with the Q-matrices estimated from the Gibbs sampler \parencite{chung_gibbs_2019} and EM-based algorithm \parencite{chen_statistical_2015}.
+The initial Q-matrices for the proposed method and Gibbs sampler were randomly generated.
+For the EM-based algorithm, we randomly generated the initial values for the intercepts and coefficients of attribute main- and interaction-effect terms from the uniform distribution $\mathrm{Uniform}(0,1)$.
+These initial values satisfied the monotonicity constraint on correct-response probabilities for different mastery profiles of required attributes.
+We also set the initial values of all the structural parameters to $\frac{1}{2^K}$ for the EM-based algorithm.